Free Vet Care On Benefits: How to Get Help With Vet Bills In the UK

 If you are having trouble with vet bills or emergency vet care in the UK, but do not qualify for low-cost or free vet care, you should speak to your vet who may be able to recommend a cheaper treatment or a charity that can help or a one off grant.
 Many vets offer payment plans that allow you to pay in instalments.
 However, do assess if the debt is suitable for you and your circumstances.

-You can save money on medications by buying them online shopping around rather than buying them from your vet.
+You can save money on medications by shopping around and buying them online rather than buying them directly from your vet.
 You may need a prescription, (which your vet will likely charge you for), but there are savings to be made.
 Make sure when buying online that the retailer is part of the government’s Accredited Internet Retailer Schemeopens in new tab (AIRS).

 How to prepare for unexpected vet costs